 I hope that you found some books for parenting your own teens!

 I always like to have a parenting book with me as well as a book for pleasure.
 Actually, I’m such a book nerd, that I love these non-fiction parent-help books just as much, maybe even more than some fiction because they are so helpful.
 It’s always good to feel smarter at the end of the day.

 Good luck, and let us know if you have any parenting books that you would recommend!

 Here are some related posts: Best Books for Teaching Social Justice, Our 2 1/2 Rules for Teen Discipline, Parent Toolkit for Helping Our Teens Survive High School

-Have you read Mel’s book?
+Have you read my book for parenting teens?
 College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 Pin for later.